pionl/laravel-chunk-upload/readme.md

 * Supported by plupload
 * uses the chunks numbers from the request

+### ResumableJSUploadHandler
+* Supported by resumable.js
+* uses the chunks numbers from the request

 ### Using own implementation

 See the `Contribution` section in Readme